-Section 1.1 You are enrolled in Be Well KelseyCare Advantage, which is a Medicare HMO
+Section 1.1 You are enrolled in KelseyCare Advantage Greater Houston Plan (Shell), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, Be Well KelseyCare Advantage.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, KelseyCare Advantage Greater Houston Plan (Shell).

 There are different types of Medicare health plans.
-Be Well KelseyCare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
-Be Well KelseyCare Advantage does not include Part D prescription drug coverage.
+KelseyCare Advantage Greater Houston Plan (Shell) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+KelseyCare Advantage Greater Houston Plan (Shell) does not include Part D prescription drug coverage.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: https://www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.